Lancaster, Pennsylvania has a ton of places for people to see, both tourists and natives.

 There’s an inn, a mini golf course, and a whole lot of Amish farms bordering the outskirts.

-If you want to see authentic Lancaster County without falling into a ton of tourist traps, Bird in Hand is a decent place to make your home away from home.
+If you want to see authentic Lancaster County, Bird in Hand is a decent place to make your home away from home.

 #5.
 Tanger & Rockvale Outlets